Moving people safely

 Projects Map Long Description

 A map of the East Arapahoe Ave corridor from Folsom Street out past 63rd Street that displays various projects and their status.
-The CO 7 Multimodal Corridor Preliminary Design project from 28th Street to 63rd Street was completed in 2024, and final design for CO 7 (28th Street to Foothills Parkway) is underway in 2024-2025.
-The Colorado Department of Transportation (CDOT) Resurfacing and Bus Lane Signing and Striping from 28th to Cherryvale will take place in the summer and fall of 2025.
-The preliminary design for the 30th Street and Arapahoe Avenue Protected Intersection will be done by the North 30th Street Project from 2024-2025.
-The Arapahoe Avenue Safe Streets for All Improvements Project construction is expected in 2026/2027.
-The Multi-Use Path and Transit Stop Enhancements Project from 38th/Marine Street to Cherryvale Road was designed in 2022 with construction planned for early 2025.
-Regional Bus Service from Boulder to Brighton will begin operations in 2026.
+The East Arapahoe Transportation Plan from 28th Street to 63rd Street was approved in 2018 and preliminary design was completed in 2024.
+Final design for CO 7 (28th Street to Foothills Parkway) is underway in 2025-2026.
+The Bus and Turn Lanes project from 28th Street to 63rd Street was completed in 2025.
+Construction for the Arapahoe Avenue Safety Improvements Project, from 28th Street to 38th Street, is expected in 2027/2028.
+The Multi-Use Path and Transit Stop Enhancements Project from 38th/Marine Street to Cherryvale Road was completed in 2025.
+The Brighton to Boulder Flyer, a regional bus service, will begin operations in late summer or early fall of 2026.

 Comprehensive Map Long Description